zenobi-us/zenobi-us/content/posts/2025-08-22-blue-green-with-traefik-part-4-architecture.md

       - "traefik.http.services.api-${STACK_NAME}.loadbalancer.server.port=1090"
 ```

+While such a compose stack is running in preview, it only gets traffic routed via `v1.2.0-whoami.dev.example.com`.

+When promoted to blue/green, then it also gets traffic routed via `whoami.dev.example.com` when healthchecks pass.

 **Automatic Network Connectivity:**

 Each deployment creates its own Docker network, but Traefik needs to connect to route traffic: